learn-co-curriculum/css-display/README.md

   width values so you can set their width.
 They also accept margin on all sides.
 - Inline elements stack horizontally and ignore width and margin values.
 They are only as wide and tall as their content.
-- We can set teh display property on elements to either: `inline` or `block` to change their default display to another set of rules.
+- We can set the display property on elements to either: `inline` or `block` to change their default display to another set of rules.

 ## Resources